aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ## Source of Truth

-In a legacy network where configuration isn't administered centrally, you have very little control of the relationship between the configuration you *intend* to be applied to the network and the configuration *running* on the network.
-You might have centralized low-level design documents describing how the network should function in great detail, but you don't have much but the best intentions to ensure that your **entire** network is working as you intended.
+In a legacy network where configuration is not administered centrally, you have very little control of the relationship between the configuration you *intend* to be applied to the network and the configuration *running* on the network.
+You might have centralized low-level design documents describing how the network should function in great detail, but you do not have much but the best intentions to ensure that your **entire** network is working as you intended.
 As a result, it takes only a single configuration mistake on a single device to create havoc.

 Since operating many networking devices also typically results in having many networking engineers, there is even more room for error.
-Different people do things differently, and repetitive tasks aren't always executed in the same manner.
+Different people do things differently, and repetitive tasks are not always executed in the same manner.

-With AVD, you define not only the topology of your network centrally but also which services are used where in a central repository of text files.
-Furthermore, because this data is stored in text files, it's possible to apply version control (for example, using tools like git, subversion, or mercurial) to this source of truth, giving you visibility of when the intended configuration was changed and by who.
+With AVD, you define not only the topology of your network centrally, but also which services are used where in a central repository of text files.
+Furthermore, because this data is stored in text files, it is possible to apply version control (for example, using tools like git, subversion, or mercurial) to this source of truth, giving you visibility of when the intended configuration was changed and by who.

 This source of truth means you have a complete overview of your entire designed network configuration without having to look at individual network devices.
 An additional benefit of AVD is that by design, you always have a backup of your network configuration.
 Including automated documentation in markdown format, you no longer have to remember to update documentation about which interface is connected to which device, etc., whenever you change something on a device.
 Instead, it's all done automatically based on the configuration built and applied to the network devices by Ansible every time you execute the playbooks.